 - Very touristic

-- Getting to other parts of the city from Sultanahmet is totally possible, but not that easy because of the traffic and how busy the Metro and Tramway is
+- Getting to other parts of the city from Sultanahmet is possible, but not that easy because of the traffic and how busy the Metro and Tramway is

 Accommodation In Beyoglu

 Taksim itself is very busy.
-It’s possible that you will never have seen crowds like it when you stand at the top of Istiklal Street and look down.
+You may never have seen crowds like it when you stand at the top of Istiklal Street and look down.
 It can be crazy busy, especially at weekends.
 However, it's crazy busy for a reason.

-- Some very low priced choices of places to stay here
+- Some very low-priced choices of places to stay here

 - Easy access to other parts of Istanbul

-Sultanahmet Or Beyoglu Wrap Up
+Sultanahmet Or Beyoglu Istanbul Wrap Up